-23. Ponnet K. Financial stress, parent functioning and adolescent problem behavior: An actor-partner interdependence approach to family stress processes in low-, middle-, and high-income families.
-Journal of Youth and Adolescence : A Multidisciplinary Research Publication.
-2014;43(10):1752-1769.
+27. Ponnet K. Financial stress, parent functioning and adolescent problem behavior: an actor-partner interdependence approach to family stress processes in low-, middle-, and high-income families.
+Journal of youth and adolescence.
+Oct 2014;43(10):1752-1769.

 Ponnet cites extensive evidence on the relationship between financial hardship and emotional problems among youth and adults, family conflict, problem behavior among adolescents, and psychological distress.
-The author analyzed data from a subsample of two-parent families with children between 11 and 17 years of age from the Relationship between Mothers, Fathers and Children study drawn from the Dutch-speaking part of Belgium (n= 1,596 individuals of 798 families).
+The author analyzed data from a subsample of two-parent families with children between 11 and 17 years of age from the Relationship between Mothers, Fathers and Children study drawn from the Dutch-speaking part of Belgium (n= 1,596 individuals from 798 families).
 Analysis showed that parents in low-income groups had significantly more financial stress than those in middle-income and high-income groups.
 The author found that the association between financial stress and problem behavior in adolescents is mediated by depressive symptoms, interparental conflict, and positive parenting.
-They also found that financial stress had more detrimental impacts on depressive feelings for mother with low-incomes that for those with higher incomes.
+They also found that financial stress had more detrimental impacts on depressive feelings for mothers with low incomes than for those with higher incomes.

-24. Prause J, Dooley D, Huh J. Income volatility and psychological depression.
+28. Prause J., Dooley D., Huh J. Income volatility and psychological depression.
 American Journal of Community Psychology.
-2009;43(1-2):1-2.
+Mar 2009;43(1-2):57-70.

 Prause et al. analyzed a sample (n = 4,493) from the National Longitudinal Survey of Youth.
 Researchers found that income volatility was significantly associated with depression; and downward volatility (frequent losses in income) was significantly associated with depression even after controlling for baseline depression.
 High income appeared to act as a buffer, so those with lower incomes were more vulnerable to the adverse effects of downward volatility.

-25. Reed P KD, Cheng E, Kinne S. Washington State Department of Health.
-Health of Washington Sate Report: Mortality and Life Expectancy.
-2013.
-The authors present Washington state data on mortality and life expectancy.
-The data show that age-adjusted death rates were higher in Washington census tracks with higher poverty rates.
-The state data also show that self-reported health status decreases as income decreases.
+29. Serafin M. Health of Washington State Report: Self-reported Health Status.
+Data Update 2016.
+Washington State Department of Health;2016.